smartface/sf-plugin-instabug/README.md

 #### Logout

-When a user logs out, the following API should be called.
+When a user logs out, the following method should be used.

 ```javascript
 InstaBug.logoutUser();
 ```

 Calling logoutUser will reset the value of the email and name previously set.
-It will also remove any currently set user attributes, user events, user chats, and user data.
+It will also remove any currently set user attributes, events, chats and data.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/smartface/sf-extension-extendedlabel/master/LICENSE) file.
 Within the scope of this license, all modifications to the source code, regardless of the fact that it is used commercially or not, shall be committed as a contribution back to this repository.